arbenson/mrnmf/README.md

 * 40,1 means 40 reducers in the first pass and 1 reducer in the second pass
 * $HADOOP_INSTALL is the location of Hadoop.

-Code for plots that appear in the paper are in the plotting directory.
+The main script for computing the extreme columns and the coefficient matrix _H_ is `NMFProcessAlgorithms.py`.

-There, you can find the calls to SciPy's non-negative least squares solver.
+Code for reproducing the plots in the paper are in the `plotting` directory.

 Full small example
 --------